Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Optimal scaling for the RWM algorithm

 \subsection{Optimal scaling}

-\cite{Breyer2000From} found that there is an optimal way to scale the variance of the proposal distribution of the MH algorithm in order to maximise the speed of convergence of the algorithm.
+\cite{Breyer2000From} found that there is an optimal way to scale the variance of the proposal distribution of the RWM algorithm in order to maximise the speed of convergence of the algorithm.
 This turned out to involve scaling the variance of the proposal as the reciprocal of dimension.
-The results were proved in the framework of a weak convergence result, and revealed that the algorithm actually behaves like an infinite-dimensional diffusion process in high dimensions.
-By the weak convergence result in Theorem \ref{thm:classical_results}, $\tau \sqrt{c(\tau)}$ in equation \eqref{eqn:limit_SDE} measures the speed at which the limiting diffusion process evolves.
-Therefore, exploration occurs as fast as possible exactly when $\tau \sqrt{c(\tau)}$ is maximized.
+Their findings, established within the framework of weak convergence, demonstrated that the algorithm behaves akin to an infinite-dimensional diffusion process in high dimensions.
+According to the weak convergence result in Theorem \ref{thm:classical_results}, the term $\tau \sqrt{c(\tau)}$ in equation \eqref{eqn:limit_SDE} quantifies the rate at which the limiting diffusion process evolves.
+Therefore, the exploration occurs at the fastest possible rate precisely when $\tau \sqrt{c(\tau)}$ is maximized.
 That is, $\tau \sqrt{c(\tau)}$ as a function of $\tau$ determines the speed of convergence of the algorithm.